California Supplemental Examination (CSE)

 To prepare for the CSE, the Board recommends the following:

 - Use the CSE Reference Material.
 The Board provides a list of Reference Material.
 It is strongly recommended that candidates thoroughly review these materials and check the list regularly, as it is updated when necessary.
-The list details the resources with which to be familiar and how they may be obtained.
+The list details the resources with which to be familiar and knowledgeable, and how they may be obtained.
 Some of the materials are available for a nominal cost, and others are free.
 Candidates should check with the source agency of each publication for availability and current pricing.

 Per Civil Code section 1798.61(b), individuals and organizations that provide educational information regarding examinations are provided with a list of the Board’s candidates’ names and addresses upon request (unless a candidate indicates on the examination application that he or she wishes to not have this information shared).